Cross Jurisdictions

-"Cross Jurisdictions" is episode twenty-two of the second season of the American crime drama CSI: Crime Scene Investigation, which is set in Las Vegas, Nevada.
-It also served as a backdoor pilot episode of the spin-off series, CSI: Miami, set in Miami.
-The episode aired on May 9, 2002 on CBS.
+"Cross Jurisdictions" is the twenty-second episode of the second season of the American crime drama television series CSI: Crime Scene Investigation, which is set in Las Vegas, Nevada, and the 45th episode overall.
+Written by Ann Donahue, Carol Mendelsohn and series creator Anthony E. Zuiker and directed by Danny Cannon, the episode also served as a backdoor pilot episode of the spin-off series, CSI: Miami, set in Miami.
+The episode aired on CBS on May 9, 2002.

 Plot summary

 Former Las Vegas Police Chief of Detectives Duke Rittle is killed at a party and his daughter and wife are kidnapped.
 Later, a body is discovered inside a car trunk with Rittle's hat on it.
 While the team investigates both cases, police from Miami report sighting a little girl who fit the daughter's physical description.
 Catherine and Warrick travel to Miami to assist in the investigation as the trail leads there.
 On arrival, they meet their CSI: Miami counterparts.

 Catherine wants to take over the scene, and Horatio Caine politely lets her.
 Horatio finds the girl in a secluded plantation and the team discover some bullets, tire tracks and urine left behind by the kidnapper.
 Calleigh Duquesne identifies the bullets.
 One difference is noted between the teams: the Miami ones use theories, while the Vegas ones follow the evidence.
 Grissom and the rest of the team stay behind in Las Vegas to continue the investigation from there.
 At the site, Horatio deduces that the kidnapper stopped to urinate and the girl escaped.
 Tim Speedle tells Horatio about the feds wanting a word.
 The feds say that the man is a serial kidnapper and has done this before, all of his victims having come from the same hotel.

 While Horatio is talking with several FBI agents, he gets a tip-off and sends Eric Delko into a swampy river to look for any possible evidence, while Horatio covers him for alligators.
 A car is found and it is towed on to riverbank only for the team to discover Mrs. Rittle's dead body, naked other than plastic wrap wrapped over her mouth, breasts, and genital area.
 Alexx Woods later discovers her to have been covered in honey and raped.
 Horatio and Catherine then go a club called "Hive", where girls are wrapped in plastic and covered with honey.
 Horatio takes a sample and later hints he had been there before, on opening night as a VIP.
 They discover the honey on the wife is a match to the sample from Hive.